-As your indoor bucket fills, dump it on until it looks like a layer, then add some dry materials.
-If the season is particularly dry, add some water on occasion.
+As your indoor compost bucket fills, dump it on the compost pile until you’ve built a layer.
+Next, add some dry materials.
+If the season is really dry add some water on occasion.

-Note: Depending on space, begin a second pile once the first is about four feet square.
-By the time the second pile is filled, the first will be ready to apply to your garden!
+Depending on space, begin a second pile once the first is about four feet square.
+By the time the second pile is filled, the first will be ready to apply to your garden.

-So there you have it: a summary and start for you own personal composting adventure!
+So there you have it: a summary and start for your own personal composting adventure.

 Try it out and see what happens!
-In the end, you’ll have less waste, a richer garden, and greater bounty on the table (not to mention some great science lessons for the kids!)
+In the end, you’ll have less waste, a richer garden, and a greater bounty on the table (not to mention some great science lessons for the kids).

 Do you have a backyard compost at your house?